oharrison/math-function-checker/README.md

 # Mathematics - Function checker

-This is designed to take as input a number which represents the number of ordered pairs in a relation.
+This script is designed to take as input a number which represents the number of ordered pairs in a relation.
 It then takes in those ordered pairs and outputs the entire relation.
 It also outputs to the screen, formatted text representing the domain and range of the given relation.
 Additionally, it tells the user